 In the first stage, subsequently, then, next, after that, in the following step, finally, ultimately, etc.

 The diagram illustrates the way in which olive oil of different grades is manufactured.
 Overall, harvested olives pass through nine to eleven stages before being bottled.

 This diagram presents a terse or brief introduction.
-The overall comment contains key features of the picture.
-The body paragraph is well-organised and a number of linking devices are used flexibly yet in a controlled way.
-Passive voice is used as the subject is not present.
-Use of capitalization and spelling are correct.
-Collocations or word-associations are also used accurately and the answer looks lucid and striking.
+The overall comment contains key features of the picture while the body paragraph contains good organization and uses a number of linking devices flexibly yet in a controlled way.
+There is also a great use of passive voice as the subject is not present.
+The use of capitalization and spelling is correct.
+The writer has also used collocations or word associations accurately and the answer looks lucid and striking.

 N.B: Please have a close look at the bold words.
 They make this writing stand out from others.

 Here are some other diagrams that you can practice: